valeman100/valeman100.github.io/_posts/2023-06-20-quantization.md

 ```

 Let's go through the script:
 - initially, we set the path to the llama.cpp repo and check that the model location we will pass later is a directory containing all the required staff.
-In particular, remember to put inside the model folder the weights the config.json, and the tokenizer checkpoint.
+In particular, remember to put inside the model's folder the weights the config.json, and the tokenizer checkpoint.
-- creates the output dir where to put the quantized models.
+- creates the output dir where to put the final result.
-- a bash script to build the llama.cpp repo and to run the convert.py script which transforms our pytorch checkpoint into a ggml_v3 model.
+- a bash script will build the llama.cpp repo and run the convert.py script which transforms our pytorch checkpoint into a ggml_v3 model.
 - finally, the quantize script creates four quantized models: "q4_0", "q4_1", "q5_0", "q5_1", "q8_0"

-For those curious about the meaning of the 4 quantized versions [here](https://www.reddit.com/r/LocalLLaMA/comments/139yt87/notable_differences_between_q4_2_and_q5_1/) you can find an insight.
+For those curious about the meaning of the 4 quantized versions, [here](https://www.reddit.com/r/LocalLLaMA/comments/139yt87/notable_differences_between_q4_2_and_q5_1/) you can find an insight.

 ## Inference time
 Let's wrap up the ideas.
 We executed convert.py to transform our fine-tuned llama model into another format compatible with the C++ implementation provided by llama.cpp.